Siguro-Digital/coasty/QUICK_START.md

 Once running, follow the on-screen instructions to upload PDFs to Coast app.

 ## Troubleshooting

+**"Apple cannot verify this app" / Gatekeeper Warning**
+- This is normal! macOS blocks unsigned scripts for security
+- **Solution:** Right-click the file → Select "Open" → Click "Open" again
+- After the first time, you can double-click normally

 **"node: command not found"**
 - Node.js isn't installed or you need to restart your computer